 The new conceptual age marks a shift in what jobs of the future will look like, makes obsolete many aspects of our current education system, is marked by changing global markets and and explosion of information access.
 A new generation is needed.
 It is a generation with the 21st century skills of innovation, critical thinking, collaboration, emotional intelligence, resilience, leadership and vision.
 It is a generation that is literate in science, technology, engineering and math (STEM).
 It is a generation with unique experience applying their passions into project based and inquiry based opportunities.

-Grow a Generation is committed to help you find or support the passion based opportunities your child needs to grow and thrive.
-Our mission is to give parents the tools to prepare young people to become digital storytellers, STEM athletes, and world changers.
-Our resources include print and e-resources, reference tools, camps, coaches, and online support of home learning labs in robotics, game design, digital tools and passion based learning to lead kids, teens, and young adults to 21st century skills.
+Grow a Generation is committed to help you find or support the passion based opportunities your children and teens need to grow and thrive.
+Our mission is to give young people the tools and support to become digital storytellers, STEM athletes, and world changers by making meaningful projects that build a more just and beautiful world.

-- Touch base with Dr. Ellen Cavanaugh, founder and president of Grow a Generation, to find out more about inspiring kids, K-16, to love learning.
+Touch base with Dr. Ellen Cavanaugh, founder and president of Grow a Generation, to open an Imagineering Lab in your school or community center.

 CS2N Helps Create an Evil Robot: Computer Science Student Network

 Spark Lunch and Learn Excitement is Growing: Sprout Fund

 Grow a Generation – An Interview with Dr. Ellen Cavanaugh: Gifted Parenting Support